hyee/dbcli/README.md

 ============
 Before running dbcli, make sure that you have installed JRE 1.6+ in your local PC.<br>
 Open dbcli.bat with text editor, then modify the JRE_HOME and ORACLE_HOME as your PC's situation, then run it directly.<br>
-It also support command line options with "<command>=<args>" format, all available options can be found in "help" command:<br>
+It also support command line options with "<command>=<args>" format, all available options can be found by typing "help":<br>

      Command   Abbr.
 Args Decription